DataONEorg/Education/_lessons/lessons/08_citation/index.md

 ## Best Practices to Support Data Citation

-.full-width[
-* To support access to your data:
+To support access to your data:
- * Use application that supports metadata creation for environmental data sets
+.full-width[* Use application that supports metadata creation for environmental data sets
     * Morpho
     * Metavist (USDA Forest Service)
     * Mermaid (NOAA)